 Roof deck to have a minimum slope of ¼ in. per foot for drainage.

-Roof will have a single ply roofing which will provide weatherability and long-term strength and flexibility.
-Type to be similar to a TPO roofing or functional equivalent with a white reflective coating.
+Roof will have a Galvalume reflective coating.

-Roof to have a 20 year total system warranty including a 100 percent guarantee against leakage during that period.
+Roof to be maintained by Landlord for the entire Term of the Lease.

 Final location and positioning of internal roof drains, sprinkler risers, etc. are subject to the Tenants approval, to prevent possible interference with a material handling equipment and operational designs planned for the interior of the building.
+All items are already installed.

-Exterior gutters and downspouts are not acceptable.
+Exterior gutters and downspouts are acceptable.
 Trim and flashing for the building is to be watertight, galvanized and have a kynar finish.
-Roofs shall drain to exterior drain risers located along the dock walls.
-Provide overflow scuppers through the precast wall at each drain location.
+Roofs shall drain to exterior drain risers located along the dock walls..

 Roof Hatch

-Roof hatch to be provided with fixed scuttle ladder for access to roof area from the interior of the building.
-The scuttle ladder specifications should meet FM requirements along with any local codes.
-Provide manufacturer approved roof protection walk pads from the roof hatch to all roof top equipment.
+Roof ladder for access to roof area from the exterior of the building.
+The ladder specifications should meet local codes. .

 Doors and Windows